Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

-Interestingly, we observe that $a/M = 0.99$ shows \emph{lower} success rates than $a/M = 0.95$ at intermediate velocities ($v_e \leq 0.95c$): at $v_e = 0.90c$, the extreme-spin case achieves 0\% success compared to 1\% for $a/M = 0.95$ (Tables~\ref{tab:thrust-params}--\ref{tab:thrust-params-99}).
-At $v_e = 0.98c$, both spins achieve similarly high success (86--89\%; Tables~\ref{tab:thrust-params}--\ref{tab:thrust-params-99}).
-Within our maneuver class and steering law, this indicates that pushing the spin closer to extremality does not automatically improve success at fixed $v_e$, and that the practical optimum depends on the detailed phase-space geometry of escape corridors.

-The spin threshold arises from ergosphere geometry: at $a/M = 0.7$, the ergosphere is shallow and the orbit parameter space allowing deep penetration with escape is vanishingly small.
-The amplification from sweet-spot focusing (10$\times$ to 19$\times$) demonstrates that initial condition precision dominates over other factors---a practical challenge for any real mission.
+In our sampled prograde-flyby family, the observed spin threshold is consistent with ergosphere geometry: at $a/M = 0.7$, the ergosphere is shallow and the parameter space allowing deep penetration with escape is negligible in our sampled domain.
+The 10$\times$--19$\times$ amplification from sweet-spot focusing confirms that initial condition precision dominates over other factors.
+We note that the velocity-onset location ($v_e \approx 0.91$--$0.92c$) has been characterized only for a single Gaussian prior width and center; varying these or using a different prior family may shift the threshold.
+A systematic prior-sensitivity study is left for future work.

-Comparison to electromagnetic extraction mechanisms is instructive.
+Comparing our results with electromagnetic extraction mechanisms is instructive.
 The Blandford--Znajek process~\cite{blandford1977electromagnetic} achieves sustained extraction through magnetic field lines without requiring ultra-relativistic \emph{material} exhaust, helping contextualize its astrophysical prevalence.
 Magnetic reconnection in the ergosphere~\cite{comisso2021magnetic} similarly bypasses a material exhaust-velocity threshold by accelerating charged particles electromagnetically.
-Our results are consistent with the view that material-based Penrose extraction, while theoretically elegant, faces severe practical constraints compared with electromagnetic channels in realistic astrophysical settings.
+Our results are consistent with the view that material-based Penrose extraction, while theoretically elegant, faces more stringent parameter requirements than electromagnetic channels in realistic astrophysical settings.